stealthman22/100-days-of-code/log.md

 Missed 24th April - 28th April (Lots of personal issues and other assignments.
 I really missed doing this, but it was impossible to concentrate, I had to wait for it all to wear off.
 Good to be back guys let's continue the javascript journey

+DAY 40 (29th April 2019)

 Resumed Bob Tabor's beginner js course.
 Learnt something on Prototypical inheritance and classes.
-WOuld revise all I learnt earlier in this course tomorrow.
+Would revise all I learnt earlier in this course tomorrow.

+DAY 41 (30th April 2019)

+More of Bob Tabor's js course.
+Learnt about natives, constructors and prototypical inheritance.
+I am actually enjoying it.
+And I think it makes sense how constructors work- linking a new object to it's prototype.
+I like the fact that objects can be edited on the fly.

+Day 42 (1st April 2019)

+Amazing day for me, I claimed my FCC RWD certificate, and also studied the Web Design for Web Developers: Build Beautiful Websites! by Jonas Schmedtmann and claimed the certificate too.
+Time to prepare for the big ones Fcc js cert and complete web dev 2019 by Andrei Neagoie.